 - 7x more impressions

-- 2x higher ranking
+- 2x higher ranking and search engine visibility

 For context, Galfi provided clarity on AMP’s median load times, which was an impressive .7 seconds compared to non-AMP mobile pages of 22 seconds!
 Although still very much in its infancy, AMP has already begun demonstrating its impact on user experience and thus mobile site traffic.
 Learn more about AMP: Above and Beyond via Search Engine Land.

 The benefits of structured data and schema markup provided food for thought throughout the conference.
-Local marketers in particular stand to benefit from its power to help increase traffic, improve search visibility (potentially through rich snippets), and assist Google in understanding a site’s content and how it provides the best answer to a particular query.
+Local marketers in particular stand to benefit from its power to help increase traffic, improve search engine visibility (potentially through rich snippets), and assist Google in understanding a site’s content and how it provides the best answer to a particular query.
 We recently published a blog post to help marketers learn more about how to leverage the power of schema – you can find that here.

 SEO Ranking Factors

-Marcus Tober, Eric Enge and Leslie To shared great insight into the most important search ranking factors driving SEO right now, including content quality, word count (correlations by industry), referring domains, and meta descriptions as related to CTR.
+Marcus Tober, Eric Enge and Leslie To shared great insight into the most important search ranking factors driving local SEO tools right now, including content quality, word count (correlations by industry), referring domains, and meta descriptions as related to CTR.
 Find out more about how SEO ranking factors are changing here.

 Another big point of discussion was Search Engine Land’s Periodic Table Of SEO Success Factors, which summarizes the major factors to focus on for search engine ranking success.

-Kristine Schachinger elaborated on the importance of getting your SEO fundamentals correct and from there, she continued on with her walked attendees through of how she conducts an SEO audit and uncovers anomalies.
+Kristine Schachinger elaborated on the importance of getting your SEO fundamentals correct.
+And from there, she continued on with her walked attendees through of how she conducts an SEO audit and uncovers anomalies.
 Click here to see Kristine’s list of often overlooked technical SEO considerations.